Whats 80 Minutes In Hours

 (80/20) / (60/20) = 4/3 hours

 This fraction, 4/3, represents 1 and 1/3 hours.
-Converting the fraction 1/3 to a decimal gives us 0.333...
-Therefore, 4/3 hours is equivalent to 1.333... hours, confirming the result from Method 1.
+Which means converting the fraction 1/3 to a decimal gives us 0.
+333...
+So, 4/3 hours is equivalent to 1.333... hours, confirming the result from Method 1 And it works..

 Method 3: Using Proportions